ryedin/site/_management/updating-old-apps.md

 $ convox env -a oldapp | convox env set -a newapp
 ```

 If you get errors from this command you can still fetch the enviroment from the ECS TaskDefinition.
 From the ECS web page, click "Task Definitions".
-Click the Task Definition that matches your app, then click the latest version.
+Click the TaskDefinition that matches your app, then click the latest version.
 On the next page, expand the process name and view the "Environment Variables" section.

 #### Deploy